 NOTE: As of now, the supported jQuery versions range from 1.4.2 to 2.x.x.

-If you are already using jQuery on your webpage, and the version is in the
+If you are already using jQuery on your webpage, and the version is in

-reduce the required bandwidth and would work faster.
+it would reduce the required bandwidth and would work faster.

 To convert the VWO jQuery code snippet into a non-jQuery code snippet, set use_existing_jquery to true in your SmartCode.
 To learn about how to USE VWO for SPA's, refer to How to Use VWO for Single Page Applications